 b) As to Phase 3, the transfer deed (in such a case, having as object the stake in the target company) shall not be filed with the Real Estate Registries, but shall be registered with the competent Companies’ Register.

 The answer depends on the characteristic of the company and scope of the investment to be made.
 In case it is an SPV set up for holding the real estate only or a new company having no trading activities yet but owning a real estate, it is more common to transfer the shares of the company.
 On the other hand, if the company owning the real estate has a history and have many operating activities, it would be risky to obtain the shares instead of directly transferring the real estate because the share purchaser also would be liable for the previous debts of the company.
 In such as case there will be a need for further and more detailed due diligence of the company and more safeguards and collaterals may be asked by the purchaser.

-Sometimes transfer of ownership is effected by way of share transfer or asset transfer (by selling all or part of the commercial enterprise as a combination of assets, obligations and receivables).
-In this case the acquirer avoids paying taxes for acquiring ownership over the immovable asset (the so called stamp duty land tax).
+Sometimes the transfer of ownership is effected by way of share transfer or by selling all/ part of the commercial enterprise as a combination of assets, obligations and receivables.
+In such cases the acquirer avoids paying taxes for acquiring ownership over the immovable asset (the so-called stamp duty land tax).

 However, often the buyer prefers asset acquisition in order to avoid any risks related to the company/ commercial enterprise.
 Further, the required due diligence investigation in case of share/ commercial enterprise transfer differs significantly and may cause additional costs and concerns.
 The contractual protection which the buyer needs also increases and purchase contracts become more complex.